Turkey River Water Trail

 Elkader (Access #39B) to Motor Mill (Access #32)

 This 6.5 mile scenic section of river is accessed from historic downtown Elkader (#39B).
 Elkader’s eclectic shops and ethnic restaurants draw visitors from around the region.
 The Elkader Opera House hosts both local and national music and theatrical performances.
-Elkader boasts extensive public and private campground facilities, dozens of bed and breakfasts, and multi-use land trails for water trail visitors who want to spend more time in the area.
+Elkader boasts extensive public and private campground facilities, bed and breakfasts, and multi-use land trails for water trail visitors who want to spend more time in the area.
 As you cross under the Highway 13 bridge at the Turkey River Park (#38), all remnants of town are left behind.
 The river stays reasonably straight until you paddle past a large spring-fed stream called Robert’s Creek.
 Robert’s Creek provides a vital habitat for many spawning species of fish including smallmouth bass and redhorse.
 From the creek, the river meanders through a narrow valley with wooded bluffs.
 After floating through a set of enjoyable riffles, historic Motor Mill can be seen down river on your left.
 Ride the riffles past the mill and through the leftward bend, where takeout (#32) will be on your left.
 Beyond the Motor Mill Access, the next take-out point is 12.4 miles downstream at Garber (#20).
 Gradient: 3.4 feet/mile.